bndtools/bnd/docs/_instructions/readme.md

 * **version**:

-	Directly from the `Bundle-Version` header.
+	From the `Bundle-Version` header, using the Major, Minor and Micro part of the version.

 ### Note